The Beginner’s Guide to Packaging Design

 5. Open Your Mind to Other Types of Packaging

 Packaging isn’t only restricted to boxes—there’s a huge range of types of package to suit different purposes.
 While a box shape might be relatively easy to design as a 2D template, designs for less angular items, like tubes, pouches, and wraparound bottles, might be a little trickier.
-This is where accurate measuring and 3D modelling comes in handy, allowing you to judge exactly how the design will look, even on curved surfaces.
+This is where accurate measuring and 3D modelling come in handy, allowing you to judge exactly how the design will look, even on curved surfaces.

 Some types of packaging are actually even simpler to produce than boxes, which makes them a great choice if you’re a complete beginner to packaging design.
 Labels are completely 2D from start to finish, requiring nothing more than length and width dimensions.